 Treatments for C. diff

-Doctors typically prescribe a 10-day course of one of the following oral antibiotics: metronidazole (Flagyl), Dificid (fidaxomicin), or vancomycin (Vancocin).
+Doctors typically prescribe a 10- to 14-day course of one of the following oral antibiotics: metronidazole (Flagyl), Dificid (fidaxomicin), or vancomycin (Vancocin).
 Flagyl is usually tried first.
 Improvement usually happens within 72 hours after starting antibiotics, but the diarrhea may return temporarily.
 Another round of antibiotics is needed in about 25% of cases.

 In addition to prescribed medications, treatment may include:

-Probiotics.
-Available in most drug and health food stores without a prescription, probiotics are "good" bacteria that colonize in the gut and may help keep C. diff. infection from recurring if taken along with prescribed medicines.
+- Probiotics.
+Available in most drug and health food stores without a prescription, probiotics are "good" bacteria that colonize in the gut.
+They may help keep C. diff. infection from recurring if taken along with prescribed medicines.
+But more research is needed to see if this can help.

 If you think you may have a C. diff infection, speak to your doctor before using an anti-diarrhea medicine.
 Stopping the diarrhea could actually make the C. diff infection worse.